helenclx/helenchong.dev/src/projects/recipe-hub.md

 ---
 title: Recipe Hub
 summary: Allows users to search for recipes by entering an ingredient.
 Developed by Chingu Voyage 46 Tier 1 Team 1, in which I was part of.
-image: /assets/images/projects/Recipe-Hub.avif
+image: Recipe-Hub_bjwhul.avif
 imageAlt: Screenshot of Recipe Hub
+imageWidth: 1898
+imageHeight: 888
+tech: ["JavaScript", "API"]
 date: 2023-01-02
-tech:
-  - JavaScript
-  - API
 ---

 ## Project Links